department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

 You can get education benefits under this program if you meet the requirements listed below.

-**One of these must be true:**
+**One of these must be true.
+You:**
-- You have a 6-year service obligation (you agreed to serve 6 years) in the Selected Reserve, **or**
+- Have a 6-year service obligation (you agreed to serve 6 years) in the Selected Reserve, **or**
-- You’re an officer in the Selected Reserve and you agreed to serve 6 years in addition to your initial service obligation
+- Are an officer in the Selected Reserve and you agreed to serve 6 years in addition to your initial service obligation

 **Note:** Your obligation must have started after June 30, 1985, or for some types of training after September 30, 1990.